RoarkCats/roarkcats.github.io/posts/golang/index.md

 It may be noted that running/programming Go appears to make antivirus programs freak out each time its run/saved(?), never had any problems but it was kinda annoying, does make sense as Go is a compiled language that is often used by attackers apparently.
 Anyhow I added my Go folder to Norton's exception list to get rid of the hassle.
 (Yes yes norton bad xD)

-I like how easy it is to compile Go into an exe/other binary for portability and ease of use!
-Also how fast it is :>
+I like how easy it is to compile Go into an exe/binary for portability and ease of use!
+Also its speed :>

 You can view my first testing script [here](https://github.com/RoarkCats/roarkcats.github.io/blob/main/posts/golang/main.go) on GitHub